How to Get From Chiang Mai to Sukhothai

 There are no direct flights from Chiang Mai to Sukhothai.

 All flights route through Bangkok.
-You can expect the entire trip to take more than 5 hours, including the stopover at Suvarnabhumi Airport in Bangkok.
+You can expect the entire trip to take around 5 – 11.5 hours, including the stopover at Suvarnabhumi Airport in Bangkok.

 If you add the time spent travelling from and to the airport, waiting and check-in time, it will end up being the slowest of all options.
 That’s also why we don’t recommend travelling this distance by plane.